What is Emflaza?

 Long-term use of steroids may lead to bone loss (osteoporosis), especially if you smoke, if you do not exercise, if you do not get enough vitamin D or calcium in your diet, or if you have a family history of osteoporosis.

-You may take deflazacort with or without food.
+You may take Emflaza with or without food.

-To make swallowing easier, you may crush the deflazacort tablet and sprinkle the medicine into a spoonful of applesauce.
+If you cannot swallow a tablet whole, crush it and sprinkle the medicine into a spoonful of applesauce.
 Swallow the mixture right away without chewing.
 Do not save it for later use.

-To improve the flavor of deflazacort liquid, you may mix your measured dose with 3 to 4 ounces of milk or fruit juice (but not grapefruit juice).
+Shake the oral suspension (liquid) before you measure a dose.
+Use only the dosing syringe provided (not a kitchen spoon) to measure your dose.
+Mix your measured dose with 3 to 4 ounces of milk or fruit juice (but not grapefruit juice).
 Drink this mixture right away and do not save it for later.

-If you use this medicine long-term, you may need frequent blood tests.
-Your blood pressure, vision, and bone density may also need to be checked.
+Emflaza can weaken (suppress) your immune system, and you may get an infection more easily.
+You may need frequent medical tests.
+Your vision and bone mineral density may also need to be checked.

-If you need surgery, tell the surgeon ahead of time that you are using deflazacort.
+If you need surgery, tell the surgeon ahead of time that you are using Emflaza.

 Store at room temperature away from moisture and heat.

-Throw away any deflazacort liquid that has not been used within 1 month after you first opened the bottle.
+Throw away any Emflaza liquid that has not been used within 1 month after you first opened the bottle.

 What happens if I miss a dose?